BA • 918.258.5571

 As the wrecker service continued to thrive, the Storeys decided to close their service station business and focus everything upon the wrecker business.
 Then, in 1973, they won the city contract for Tulsa and have maintained it, except for a short period in the mid-1980s, since that time.

-Today the Storeys operate thirty-three wreckers and two service trucks, making their company the largest service of its kind in Oklahoma, and is located at Ten North Elwood Avenue in Tulsa and 775 North Redbud in Broken Arrow.
+Today the Storeys operate thirty-three wreckers including 4 semi wreckers, making their company one of the largest service of its kind in Oklahoma, and is now located at 11222 E. Pine St. in Tulsa and 775 North Redbud in Broken Arrow.

 With the growth of their business, the Storey family has enjoyed giving back to their community in meaningful ways, and the unswerving generosity of their father Al has been their greatest example.
 From offering a hot meal and a $100 bill to.a weary, down-on his- luck patron at the Beacons Cafe, to giving his boots to a surprised service attendant and then walking out in his sock-feet, the stories of his life and example are legendary Jenell helped curb drunken driving statistics through her innovative program, "Storey on Safety,"(SOS) providing free tows for people who have had too much to drink and this was just one of her many passions for helping people.